NatanAklilu/natanaklilu/README.md

 - 👋 Hi there, I'm Natan (@NatanAklilu)!
-- 🌱 I’m currently working on a B.S. in Computer Science at Cornell University.
+- 🌱 I graduated from Cornell University with a B.S. in Computer Science (Spring 2025).
 - 🤔 I'm very interested in Software Engineering with an emphasis on Backend development.
 - 👯 I’m looking to collaborate with passionate software engineers who want to push innovative ideas out to the world!
 - 📫 How to reach me: [LinkedIn!](https://www.linkedin.com/in/natantaklilu/)